RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Add rice and toss vigorously for 3 minutes until heated through and lightly golden.
+Check this step before adding heat or liquid: Add rice and toss vigorously for 3 minutes until heated through and lightly golden.

 Timing check